 Leica M Typ 240 vs SL

 The Leica M (Typ 240) and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2015.
-The M Typ 240 is a fixed lens compact, while the SL is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-style mirrorless, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The M Typ 240 has a resolution of 23.7 megapixels, whereas the SL provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.